On the Brownian separable permuton: Introduction

 As already mentioned, the article \cite{main2} considers \textit{sub\-stitution-closed classes}, which are natural generalizations of the class of separable permutations.
 Depending on the class, several possible limits appear, among which are the $\mu^p$ for $p$ possibly different from $1/2$.
 Another family of possible limits is \textit{the $\alpha$-stable permuton driven by $\nu$}, for $\alpha\in(1,2)$ and $\nu$ itself a random permuton.
 We believe a continuum construction similar to the one presented here is possible, by considering a $\alpha$-stable tree, with an independent copy of $\nu$ at each branching point, driving the reordering of the (countably infinite number of) branches stemming from that point.

-The structure of the paper is as follows. \Cref{sec:defs} contains various definitions that will be needed in the rest of the paper, notably a characterization of $\mu^p$ through its marginals, that highlight the link with the signed excursion. \Cref{sec:varphi} contains the proof of \cref{thm:main}, along with some facts about the random function $\varphi_{e,S}$ that are reused later. \Cref{sec:onedim,sec:ss,sec:expectation,sec:f} are respectively devoted to the proofs of \cref{thm:dimension,thm:ss,thm:expectation,thm:f}.
+The structure of the paper is as follows. \Cref{BP_sec:defs} contains various definitions that will be needed in the rest of the paper, notably the definition of $\mu^p$ and a characterization through its finite-dimensional marginals that highlights the link with the signed excursion. \Cref{BP_sec:varphi} contains the proof of \cref{BP_thm:main}, along with some facts about the random function $\varphi_{e,S}$ that are reused later. \Cref{BP_sec:onedim,BP_sec:ss,BP_sec:expectation} are respectively devoted to the proofs of \cref{BP_thm:dimension,BP_thm:ss,BP_thm:expectation}, and \Cref{BP_sec:f} to the one of \cref{BP_thm:f}.